samousavih/samousavih.github.io/_posts/2023-05-23-the-wrong-way-to-do-data-testing.md

 - How to know if your workload would benefit from larger Warehouse?
 - Autoscale Warehouse
     - How this can be done in dbt
-- Monitor quereis in snowflake and if there disk spilling, attention needed, and sometimes Warehouse sizing is a solution [https://community.snowflake.com/s/article/Performance-impact-from-local-and-remote-disk-spilling]
+- Monitor queries in snowflake and if there disk spilling, attention needed, and sometimes Warehouse sizing is a solution [https://community.snowflake.com/s/article/Performance-impact-from-local-and-remote-disk-spilling]

 # Confusion on history and why everyone where looking for a reason (When things make sense it is not necessary true)
 - Did the new code's behavior changed by change of data schema?(this is ridiculous)